jclark118/HelloElectron/README.md

 # HelloElectron

 A basic hello world electron app.
 This project is used to show the current issue with fpm failing during the packaging process when the jre is included in the build.
+The failure will only happen when including the jre, and using the prepackaged binary included with electron-builder, as using my own system installed version of fpm will also work.
 The goal is to produce an rpm file for production.

 These build options will highlight the issue: